rainx5000/etch-a-sketch/README.md

   we will do it by changing the background color property using JS

+  we will create a pen function, which takes one argument: color.
+It will take a string of an rgb color we will have an eventlistener that on mouseenter - it will change the color of that pixel to the color we have been given.

 task-3 -- add a clear-grid button - which would turn all the pixels back to white

   we will change all the pixels color back to white